baijum/service-binding-documentation/docs/using-injected-bindings/using-injected-bindings.md

 `.spec.mountPath` value from the `ServiceBinding` resource which specifies the destination used for the injection.

-Alternatively, you can also use `SERVICE_BINDING_ROOT` environment variable in the application resource.
+Alternatively, you can also check `SERVICE_BINDING_ROOT` environment variable in the application resource.
 If both are set then the `SERVICE_BINDING_ROOT` environment variable takes the higher precedence.

 ### Table: Summary of the final path computation